TSCA Work Plan Chemicals

 - Detected in biomonitoring programs

-Using this process, EPA identified 83 chemicals in the TSCA Work Plan as candidates for risk assessment in the next several years, as they all scored high in this screening process based on their combined hazard, exposure, and persistence and bioaccumulation characteristics.
-In identifying a smaller set of chemicals for work in any given year, EPA considers a number of factors:
+Using this process, EPA in 2012 identified chemicals in the TSCA Work Plan as candidates for assessment over the next several years, as they all scored high in this screening process based on their combined hazard, exposure, and persistence and bioaccumulation characteristics.
+In 2014, using new information submitted to the Agency, EPA updated the TSCA Work Plan.

-Read the TSCA Work Plan Chemicals Methods Document (39 pp., 1.0 mb.)
-About PDF for a detailed explanation of the approach the Agency used to identify these chemicals.
+Read the TSCA Work Plan Chemicals Methods Document for a detailed explanation of the approach the Agency used to identify these chemicals.

-Identification of chemicals as Work Plan Chemicals (39 pp., 1.0 mb.)
-About PDF) does not mean that EPA would not consider other chemicals for risk assessment and potential risk management action under TSCA and other statutes.
+Identification of chemicals as Work Plan Chemicals does not mean that EPA would not consider other chemicals for risk assessment and potential risk management action under TSCA and other statutes.
 EPA will consider other chemicals if warranted by available information.

 EPA will also continue to use its TSCA information collection, testing, and subpoena authorities, including sections 4, 8, and 11(c) of TSCA, to develop needed information on additional chemicals that currently have less robust hazard or exposure data.